Here’s how to achieve better sleep in 2022 - NewsBreak

 If you’re struggling to turn your brain off at night, Breus said there are several things to think about when you wake up in the middle of the night, and one of them is lowering your heart rate.

 “So the easiest way to get back to sleep and turn off your brain is to focus on something different.
 One of my favorite techniques is called four-seven-eight breathing.
-This is where you breathe in for a count of four, you hold it for a count of seven, you breathe out for a count of eight,” Breus explained.‘Here for the Holidays’: Netflix releases 2021 holiday lineup before Halloween
+This is where you breathe in for a count of four, you hold it for a count of seven, you breathe out for a count of eight,” Breus explained.

 “So, doing distracting things, believe it or not, yes, I’m the only sleep doctor that says it’s OK to fall asleep with the television on, as long as you have the timer set,” Breus said.